Miles Sampa: Political career

-Emmanuel Mwamba (the PF Information and Publicity Chairperson; one of the other seven candidates) argued that that convention that took place was illegal and was contrary to the party's outlined procedures in its constitution.
-That convention left the PF party divided and the matter was soon taken to the Lusaka High Court.
+Emmanuel Mwamba (the PF Information and Publicity Chairperson; one of the other seven candidates) argued that the convention that took place was illegal and contrary to the outlined procedures in the party's constitution.
+The convention left the PF party divided and the matter was soon taken to the Lusaka High Court.
 Acting president Given Lubinda subsequently suspended Sampa from the PF.

 In the same month, Edgar Lungu had announced his return to active politics and Lubinda subsequently gave Lungu back the position of party president (Lubinda was demoted to party vice-president).
 Due to the high court lifting the injunction on Sampa assuming his role as party president, the Patriotic Front had two factions (one with Lungu as the leader and one with Sampa as the leader).

 On 25 May 2024, the Lusaka High Court dismissed the case in which six of the PF presidential candidates challenged the election of Sampa as the PF president, declaring him as the party president until further notice.

 On 30 June 2024, Sampa decided to dismiss his secretary-general (SG), Morgan Ng'ona, from his SG position.
 Within a week, the court issued an ex-parte stay order which blocked Sampa's decision to dismiss Ng'ona as SG.
 Ng'ona then decided to dismiss Sampa as the president of the party and appoint Robert Chabinga (who was the Mafinga MP and leader of the opposition) as the acting party president in July 2024.
 On 10 November 2024, Chabinga decided to expel Sampa among others from the Patriotic Front.
 This leadership dispute between Ng'ona and Sampa was taken to court and Sampa further decided to pursue contempt of court charges against Ng'ona and Chabinga for portraying the latter as the party president during the ongoing leadership court case after the court ordered them not to.

 On 25 March 2025, the High Court of Zambia confirmed Sampa's decision (made on 30 June 2024) to dismiss Ng'ona as the party SG, effectively declaring Sampa as the president and acting SG of the party.
 He proceeded to expel Chabinga and a few others from the Patriotic Front party, which was challenged in court.

 On 1 May 2025, Sampa decided to reunite his Patriotic Front faction with the faction for Edgar Lungu, effectively stepping down from the party presidency.
 Lungu was handed back the party presidency and Given Lubinda was handed back the party vice-presidency (and therefore was acting president in Lungu's absence), with Sampa being appointed as the leader of the opposition.
-However, the parliament speaker declined to recognize Sampa as the leader of the opposition, citing that Robert Chabinga was still recognized in that position.
+However, the parliament speaker declined to recognize Sampa as the leader of the opposition, citing that Robert Chabinga was still recognized in that position (the PF faction led by Lungu was viewed to not have the authority to make the decision on who should be the leader of opposition).